-The Health Information Exchange (HIE) Legal Work Group was reconstituted in 2009 on an on-going basis.
-The HIE Legal Work Group focuses on resolving legal and privacy issues related to Florida's health information exchange initiatives.
-During 2010 and 2011 the HIE Legal Work Group reviewed the development of subscription agreements for the health information exchange services implemented in 2011.
+The Health Information Exchange (HIE) Legal Work Group was reconstituted in 2009 on an ongoing basis.
+The HIE Legal Work Group focuses on resolving legal and privacy issues related to

+Florida's HIE initiatives.
+During 2010 and 2011 the HIE Legal Work Group reviewed the development of subscription agreements for the HIE services implemented in 2011 and 2012.